kestra-io/docs/content/blogs/data-orchestration-beyond-analytics.md

 Kestra is designed with a **low barrier to entry**.
 You don’t need to be an expert in any single programming language to start orchestrating workflows.
 Our system is approachable to [a wide range of users](https://kestra.io/blogs/2023-07-12-your-private-app-store-for-data-pipelines), including a.o. domain experts, developers, DevOps, data engineers, and business analysts.
 By allowing users to mix simple YAML configurations with custom code when needed, Kestra reduces complexity and empowers teams to focus on solving business challenges instead of getting stuck in technical details.

-For example, **Quadis**, a car dealership, [transitioned from legacy systems](https://kestra.io/use-cases/stories/4-quadis-drives-innovation:-transforming-car-retail-operations-with-kestra) to Kestra’s orchestrated workflows.
+For example, **Quadis**, a car dealership, [transitioned from legacy systems](https://kestra.io/use-cases/stories/4-quadis-drives-innovation:-transforming-car-retail-operations-with-kestra) to Kestra.
 In just three months, they onboarded five developers, deployed multiple instances, and began orchestrating workflows ranging from financial reporting to ERP and CRM integrations.
 Kestra’s simplicity helped them get up and running quickly, automating critical business operations with minimal coding.

 ### When to Choose Kestra Over Apache Airflow